Reformed Church in America: 19th century

 Some members owned slaves, the most famous of the slaves being Sojourner Truth, and the church did not support abolitionism.
 In rural areas, ministers preached in Dutch until about 1830–1850, then switched to English, at the same time finally dropping the use of many traditional Dutch clothing and customs.
 Although some ministers favored revivals, generally the church did not support either the First or the Second Great Awakenings, which created much evangelical fervor.

-Midwest
+Dutch language use faded thereafter until the new wave of Dutch immigration in the mid-19th century.
+This revived use of the language among Dutch descendants and in some churches.